alex-ashery/nixos-config/hosts/README.md

 pass init email.address@domain.com
 ```

 where the email is the one that was set during gpg key generation.
-To enable git password storage, create an entry at `git/credential`.
+To enable git password storage, create an entry at `git-creds`.
 It should follow the format:

 ```
 username=usernamegoeshere